MicrosoftDocs/win32/desktop-src/HyperV_v2/msvm-partitionablegpu.md

 ---
-Description: 'Represents a partitionable GPU.
-Each GPU can be sliced into a number of GPU partitions, which can be assigned to a virtual machine as a vGPU.' ms.assetid: 'a32dfc03-6967-4fa3-ae32-bf074137740b'
+Description: Represents a partitionable GPU.
+Each GPU can be sliced into a number of GPU partitions, which can be assigned to a virtual machine as a vGPU. ms.assetid: a32dfc03-6967-4fa3-ae32-bf074137740b
-title: 'Msvm\_PartitionableGpu class'
+title: Msvm\_PartitionableGpu class
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Msvm\_PartitionableGpu class